Next Topic »

 Rule Editor can operate in one of four modes, and it is very important that you understand what the modes are and how they operate.

 When you first load a page with Rule Editor on it, the Rule Area will contain no rule elements, displaying only a default instructional message.
 Click inside the Rule Area, and select any field from the context menu.
 Note that Rule Editor now contains the initial if flow element and the field that you just selected.
 Now, select an operator from the next menu, enter the value of the condition, select a clause, and so on, and so forth.
 If enabled, the Help String displays dynamic instructions on what to do next.

 As you can see, the Rule Editor allows you to build business rules of any complexity with no predefined UI controls to deal with or complicated formats to follow.
 To create a new rule, select the corresponding option from the Toolbar's Rules menu, add rule conditions to the Rule Area, name the rule, and save it.
 To load the existing rule for editing, select its name from the same Rules menu (assuming that your code loaded that rule in the menu when the page was loading.)
 (Re)name the rule, optionally describe it, and click the Save button to save the changes.
 Click the Delete button to delete the currently loaded rule.
 (The Delete button appears in the Toolbar only when an existing rule is loaded)

 One of the most popular features of Code Effects' UI is its use of parentheses to set the order in which rule conditions are evaluated.
 Most traditional business rules engines require rule conditions to be manually combined into a large ruleset, with evaluation order/priority/salience being set for each individual condition.
-Code Effects component changes all that; its parentheses work intuitively:
+Code Effects business rules editor changes all that; its parentheses work intuitively:

 Parentheses appear as the first item in relevant context menus.
-Code Effects component knows when to offer the opening parenthesis and where the closing one could be.
+Rule Editor knows when to offer the opening parenthesis and where the closing one could be.